 • Fee Agreement: This form protects an agent and ensures payment (either from the renter or the landlord) if you successfully sign the lease.

-• Agency’s Disclosure Form: This document clarifies who the agent represents, either the landlord or the renter.
+• Agency’s Disclosure Form: This document clarifies who the agent represents, either the landlord or the tenant.

 Neither form binds you to lease the apartment.
 You can sign the form and then decide you don’t want to apply for that unit.
 The documents designate that the agent will receive their commission if you do rent that apartment.
 You can ask for a copy of the agreements to keep for your records.
 Many agents now send these forms electronically before a showing, so you will receive the executed digital copy in your email.